 Your primary supports live with you and are the main supports for you at home.
 Depending on your needs and what you want, this might be help with things like:

 - personal care

 - making sure you’re safe at home.

-- Host arrangement – you live full time with a person or family (host) who is not related to you.
+- Host arrangement – you live full time with a host who is not related to you, in their home.

 - on-call arrangements

 - support of a mentor

 - paid “drop-in” support

 Funding primary and supplementary supports from your plan

 Any payment arrangements for your primary and supplementary supports will depend on the support they provide you.